robbobfrh84/lab/tinkering/maps/states/README.md

   - Find USA country icon outline .png for icon (put something fun inside... sparkle?)
   - Create browser tab icon & Review Tab Title still matches.
 - ✨ Misc.
 Enhancements / Refactor
   - INFO on HOVER: 🤔 Need to consider All three containers map, colors, tables...
     - show selected color's group name.
     - show state name
     - shows edit buttons details.
     - show header full name sqm = "Total Square Miles"
+  - White is too white.
+Our white lines, around states, buttons are kinda "Stingy" let's take this moment to create a /css and break apart and add _vars.css and add white.

 ### Misc...
 MVP
 - Add a number count column, that can be reversed so that the states that show up are added to the top NOT bottom.